spacechase0/StardewValleyMods/README.md

 `SeedPurchaseFrom`         | Who you can purchase seeds from.
 Valid entries are: `Willy`, `Pierre`, `Robin`, `Sandy`, `Krobus`, `Clint`, `Harvey`, `Marlon`, and `Dwarf`.
 If an NPC isn't listed here they can't be used. `Pierre` is the default vendor.
 `SeedPurchaseRequirements` | See [Event Preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions).
 If you do not want to have any `SeedPurchaseRequirements` set this to `null`.

+**Facts about Custom Crops**:
+* Sprites are 32px tall and there are 2 per row.
+Vanilla `Tilesheets\crops` is 256 x 672 px
+* JA starts numbering crops at ID 100, and the first sprites are placed at 0,1600.
+* The last sprites would be at Y = 4064 to 4095.
+There is room for (4096-1600)/32*2 = 156 extra crops. (this one was verified with a log that hit the limit: https://log.smapi.io/E9DwBNxu )

 ### FruitTrees
 Fruit trees added by Json Assets work a bit differently than vanilla fruit trees as you have to till/hoe the ground before planting them.
 This means they cannot be placed on the edges of the greenhouse like vanilla trees.
 (7/4/18) There is a proposed fix using Harmony to treat custom trees like vanilla trees.